thakkarparth007/copilot-explorer/README.md

 - **Telemetry**:
   - [7017 seems to track changes after accept/reject of suggestions](codeviz/templates/code-viz.html#m7017).
+    - The most interesting thing to me here was that they measure the effectiveness of the insertion at 5 points -- 15s/30s/2min/5min/10min after the suggestion was accepted.
+For rejection, they only capture after 30s (other timestamps are ignored).
+    - At these timestamps, they measure how much of the suggestion was still present in a window around the insertion point.
+      - The above is quantified in terms of edit-distance (at character level and at token-level.
+A token is most likely just stuff separated by spaces or something like that.
+Details can be found in [5120](codeviz/templates/code-viz.html#m5120))
+      - Haven't fully understood the details of the measurement.
+Will need to play around a bit more to understand this.
+    - Also, at the 30s timestamp, the telemetry calls "captureCode" (regardless of whether the suggestion was accepted or rejected).
+Here they basically look at the insertion point, extract the prompt that'd be used to make a suggestion at this insertion point (idk why they re-extract instead of caching it), and also extract stuff after the insertion point till some length they compute.
+Haven't yet understood till where they look after the insertion point.
   - [6333 appears to be the main Telemetry code](codeviz/templates/code-viz.html#m6333)

 - **Network**: